Singapore Civil Service: Salaries

 The salaries of political appointments, such as the MPs and the speaker of Parliament, are ratios of the MR4 salary.
 While new ministers salaries start off at the MR4 grade, the prime minister may increase a minister's pay grade at his discretion.
 While the salaries of political leaders are generally fixed upon the pay grades, the salaries of civil servants may vary greatly.
 For example, the MR4 discount of being only 60% of the median top salary is done only for ministers, "to reflect the ethos of sacrifice that political service involves", and does not apply to civil servants.

 The salary of the Chief Justice of Singapore is currently not disclosed to the public.
 In previous government documents, it had been pegged at Staff Grade II, Staff Grade IV, and above Staff Grade IV.
 Legal service officers have been previously pegged to judicial salaries and those of private practice lawyers.

+Assessment

+Thomas Friedman of The New York Times considers the Singapore Civil Service to be one of the most efficient and uncorrupt bureaucracies in the world, with a high standard of discipline and accountability.

+According to state officials, Confucian values and meritocratic principles shape the nation's public administration, with the government promoting a culture that reveres education, discipline, and respect for authority.
+Former Prime Minister Lee Kuan Yew argued that these values have allowed individuals from modest backgrounds to rise to leadership positions; helped build an efficient, corruption‑free bureaucracy; and upheld public trust in government institutions.
+It is also considered a key contributor to the success of Singapore since its independence from Malaysia.